 - Develop an ability to ask for, to receive and to offer consultation in ministry with colleagues.

 - Develop a basic understanding of medical/ethical issues in today's health care.

-- Interpret the impact of your ministry upon the health care system with examination of the cultural, political and economical issues.
+- Interpret the impact of your ministry through the examination of the cultural, sociological and economic issues.

-1. Individuals who, through the application and admissions process, demonstrate the ability to participate in the CPE.
-Usually, applicants will have successfully completed at least one year of theological school or have demonstrated the ability to think theologically about clinical work.
+- Individuals who, through the application and admissions process, demonstrate the ability to participate in CPE.
+Usually, applicants will have successfully completed some theological/religious education or have demonstrated the ability to think theologically about clinical work.

-2. Lay persons who have demonstrated their ability to do meaningful pastoral work, although they may not have formal theological training.
+- Community persons who have demonstrated their ability to provide meaningful spiritual care, although they may not have formal theological training.

-Each applicant must submit the standard ACPE application form, obtainable from any CPE center or from the ACPE Web site, and have an official interview with a CPE supervisor.
-If it is not possible to interview at Heartland, a transcript of an interview with an ACPE supervisor will be sent to this center, and a telephone interview will be conducted by the Heartland supervisor.
-For information, or to get an application for the program write, call or e-mail us:
+Each applicant must submit the standard ACPE application form, obtainable from any ACPE center or from the ACPE Web site, and have an interview with a CPE certified clinical educator.
+If it is not possible to interview at Mosaic Life Care Medical Center, a transcript of an interview with an ACPE Certified Clinical Educator may be sent to this center, and a telephone interview will be conducted by the Mosaic Life Care ACPE Certified Clinical Educator.
+For information, or to get an application for the program write, call or email us:

 5325 Faraon Street